Cognitor privacy policy

 - Identity and contact: email address, name or profile identifier when you sign in with an identity provider (e.g. name and email from Google), preferred language.

-- Account and subscription: user ID on the authentication platform, plan or subscription metadata used to authorise access to content (weekly documents, podcasts, briefings, special content), relevant dates.
+- Account and subscription: user ID on the authentication platform, plan or subscription metadata used to authorise access to content (weekly dossiers, executive summaries, podcasts, daily briefings, special content, agenda and asset universe), relevant service dates.

 - Payment data: as a rule, card and sensitive financial data are processed by the payment provider (Stripe).
-The Operator may receive customer identifiers, subscription status and minimum data for billing and legal compliance.
+The Operator may receive customer identifiers, subscription status, pricing group or billing metadata and minimum data for legal compliance.

-- Technical and security: IP address, device and browser type, security logs, cookies or session tokens required for the portal, server request timestamps.
+- Technical and security: IP address, device and browser type, security logs, cookies or session tokens required for the portal, server request timestamps; may include a country indicator derived from network headers or your chosen billing country for price display and checkout flows.

-- Communications: support request records, marketing preferences where applicable.
+- Communications: support request records, marketing preferences where applicable, operational email records (e.g. briefings for Pro subscribers when configured).

 We do not routinely request sensitive data (health, racial origin, etc. under LGPD or special categories under GDPR).
 Do not send such data by email or forms.